dekarrin/ictiobus/docs/ictcc.md

 as a general rule, always enable simulation.
 If any build of the FISHI frontend is not simulated, it could mask major issues.

-The ictcc command supports the same --debug-lexer and --debug-parser flags as diagnostics binaries; while these aren't particularly useful for end-user usage of ictcc, they can be helpful in debugging changes to FISHI.
+The ictcc command supports the same --debug-lexer, --debug-parser, and --debug-sdts flags as diagnostics binaries (but not the short versions of those flags as -l, -p, and -s are either used for other flags or reserved for future use); while these aren't particularly useful for end-user usage of ictcc, they can be helpful in debugging changes to FISHI.
 The ictcc command also supports the -t/--tree flag to output the parse trees of the input files.

 The AST of FISHI files read can be output by using the -a/--ast flags.
 This is the intermediate value used for the FISHI self-hosted frontend, and it may be